Cecil logo

 extension: <extension> # file extension, e.g.: `html` in `path/index.html` (required)

-exclude: [<variable>] # don’t apply this format to pages identified by listed variables, e.g.: `[redirect]` (optional)
+exclude: [<variable>] # don’t apply this format to pages identified by listed variables, e.g.: `[redirect, paginated]` (optional)

-Those formats are used by pagetypeformats (see below) and by the output page’s variable.
+Those formats are used in the output.pagetypeformats configuration and in the output page’s variable.

-Array of output formats by each page type (homepage, page, section, vocabulary and term).
+It’s not required to set output variable for each page, as Cecil automatically applies the formats defined for each page type (homepage, page, section, vocabulary and term).

 output: